 - The hearing is not public.
 During the hearing, either party may have present an adviser, who must be a postdoctoral scholar/fellow, faculty, or a staff member of the University.
 In light of the nature and spirit of the proceeding, representation by legal counsel is prohibited.

 - The Hearing Committee may have present at the hearing such assistance as it deems necessary.

 - The Hearing Committee is not bound by strict rules of evidence and may admit any relevant evidence.

-- The hearing is audio recorded, and a recording of the hearing is kept though any appeal processes.
-The parties involved my request to listen to the tape and take written notes until it is destroyed, however, copies are not provided.
+- The hearing is audio recorded, and a recording of the hearing is kept through any appeal processes.
+The parties involved may request to listen to the recording and take written notes until it is destroyed, however, copies are not provided.